Cancel culture: Criticism

-Former US President Barack Obama warned against social media call-out culture, saying: "People who do really good stuff have flaws.
-People who you are fighting may love their kids and, you know, share certain things with you."
-Former US President Donald Trump criticized cancel culture in a speech in July 2020, comparing it to totalitarianism and saying that it is a political weapon used to punish and shame dissenters by driving them from their jobs and demanding submission.
-He was criticized as being hypocritical for having attempted to cancel a number of people and companies in the past himself.
+In a speech at the Obama Foundation's annual summit in 2020, former U.S. President Barack Obama criticized the role of "call-out culture" and "wokeness" among young activists on social media.
+U.S. President Donald Trump criticized "cancel culture" in a speech in July 2020, comparing it to totalitarianism and saying that it is a political weapon used to punish and shame dissenters by driving them from their jobs and demanding submission.
+He was subsequently criticized as being hypocritical for having attempted to cancel a number of people and companies in the past himself.
 Trump made similar claims during the 2020 Republican National Convention when he stated that the goal of cancel culture is to make decent Americans live in fear of being fired, expelled, shamed, humiliated, and driven from society.